 Traditionally, when it comes to sales, Q4 brings a huge increase.
 It’s not a stretch to say that a person selling on Amazon could potentially triple or quadruple their payouts in Q4.
-As of 2017, I’ve experienced Q4 seven times as an Amazon seller, and I can testify to this.
+As of 2018, I’ve experienced Q4 eight times as an Amazon seller, and I can testify to this.
 In fact in 2012, I was awarded by Amazon as a Top Holiday Seller.
 This meant that my sales ranked in the top 25% of all Amazon sellers and my customer satisfaction ratings were excellent (A+) during that period.
 (Note: 2012 was the last time Amazon handed out this distinction).
 Every year since 2011, my Q4 sales have grown exponentially in comparison to the first 3/4 of the year.

 Like many resellers, I reprice from time to time.
 With the number of sales on Amazon dramatically increasing in Q4, I know that the lower priced competition will eventually sell out and my higher priced item will be there for the willing buyer.
 During Q4 of 2015, Fulfillment by Amazon shipped over 1 billion items (yes, that’s billion with a B).
 That equates to 126 items sold per second, 7548 items sold per minute, 452,899 items sold an hour, and almost 11 million items sold per day via FBA.
+I know these numbers are a few years old, but it still speaks to the huge opportunity selling via FBA during Q4 provides.
 This is the absolutely best time to wait and get the price you want.
 The only exception to this guideline is if your inventory happens to have a higher sales rank (say, above 300,000 for Toys & Games) AND you have a lot of competition that is priced much lower than you.
 In this case, I might price match the lowest priced competitor, especially if they have a lot in stock (I use this tool to easily see how much my competition has in stock).

 2. Raise prices on some items.